NCERT Solutions for Class 6 Chapter 8

 The NCERT Class 6 Geography The Earth: Our Habitat Chapter 8 has the following topics:

 - Necessity of forests

-Geography – The Earth: Our Habitat is an important book for Class 6 Social Science subject.
+Geography – The Earth: Our Habitat is an important book for the Class 6 Social Science subject.
 Apart from this chapter, the full set of NCERT solutions for Class 6 Social Science is given in the linked article.